-- 1. Constraint of one subject event per alert message - 2.
+- 1. Constraint of one subject event type per alert message - 2.
 Requirements associated with languages - 3.
 Requirements associated with event identification - 4.
 Requirements associated with location identification

-Additionally, there are other rules intended to help overcome implementation challenges that have been identified by the early adopters of the Reference Standard and Draft 2 of the CAP-CP.
+Additionally, there are other rules and recommendations intended to help overcome implementation challenges that have been identified by the early adopters of the Reference Standard and the CAP-CP.